 The Air Carriers Access Act (ACAA) requires airlines to provide needed assistance to travelers with disabilities, including assistance with boarding, seating, changing planes, and stowing equipment.
 To find detailed information click here.

-Traveling with a driver
+Traveling With a Driver

 For those who want to travel with another person who will do the driving (whether friend, family, or attendant), there are companies that rent out wheelchair vans for short and long-distance trips.
-To find more information click here.

 Or consider converting your current vehicle to a wheelchair accessible one.
-To learn how to do that click here.

 By Julie Coats, LBSW, JD, CCM